 Management needs to know the results of the activity of the period as quickly as possible.
-They are looking for answers to the following questions, among many others:
+Given the value of timely feedback, they are looking for answers to the following questions, among many others.

 Management needs to know the results of the activity of the period as quickly as possible.
 They are looking for answers to the following questions: